The Manager Is Responsible For Knowing The Food Sanitation Rules: Complete Guide

 Tool How It Helps

 Digital Thermometers with Bluetooth Auto‑log temperatures to a cloud dashboard, alerting you instantly if a cooler drifts out of range.
-Now,
+On the flip side,

 QR‑Code SOP Boards Scan a code to pull up the latest cleaning procedure, ensuring everyone works from the most current version.